MediaArea/RAWcooked/Doc/User_Manual.md

 - muxes these into a Matroska container (.mkv)
 - uses FFmpeg for this encoding process

-To encode your sequences using the best preservation flags within RAWcooked then you can use the ```--all``` flag which concatenates several important flags into one:
+To encode your sequences using the best preservation flags within RAWcooked then you can use the ```--all``` flag.
+This flag concatenates several important flags into one ensuring lossless compression and assured reversibilty:

 | Flags                     | Description                                |
 | ------------------------- | ------------------------------------------ |